 Attend class meetings in order to take notes and know what will be on the tests.
-Class attendance is required due to the lecture style structure of this class and because it is an accelerated summer course.
-You must bring a notebook and writing implement for class work - be prepared for every class You must do the readings for all classes.
+Class attendance is required due to the lecture style structure of this class.
+You must do the readings for all classes.
 Participation is part of the classroom experience.
 Attending the class on time, reading the documents, doing the written work, participating, and engaging in the class discussions will ensure your success in this class.
-You will be taking tests during class period and completing in-class assignments - failure to attend class will result in a zero on tests - (no make-up exams without legitimate documentation).
-Classwork and homework: 40% of grade: